TV-Rename/Website/_manual/user.md

 ![My Shows - New Show Added]({{ site.baseurl }}/assets/images/main-window/my-shows-02.png){:.pic-c}

-All the Show and Season information is downloaded and the _**When to Watch**_ tab will now list any future episode dates, but there are no links to the Media Library.
+All the Show and Season information is downloaded and the _**When to Watch**_ tab will now list any future episode dates, but there are no links to the media library.

 Lets go back and tweak "The Good Doctor" to include it in the library.
 Assuming the show is listed in _**My Shows**_, make sure it is highlighted and click `Edit` to recall the partially populated *Add/Edit Show*.
 If it isn't listed in _**My Shows**_ follow the steps above to get the show name populated and then carry on as described below.

-The "Custom show name:" field allows you to change the shows name in both TV&nbsp;Rename and the Media Library (except the base folder).
+The "Custom show name:" field allows you to change the shows name in both TV&nbsp;Rename and the media library (except the base folder).
 You may like to remove "The" from names, or change extra information like the year the show was originally produced that appears with some shows.
 If you tick the box and enter a new name in the field provided the shows title will be replaced with this entry.

 The "Airs in Timezone:" drop-down tells TV&nbsp;Rename that the air time from [The TVDB](http://thetvdb.com "Visit thetvdb.com") is in that specific timezone.
 Most shows are in Eastern USA time, but British shows (e.g. Maigret) will be in British Standard Time.
 This only has an effect in the _**When to Watch**_ tab which translates these times into your local timezone, or in the status bar when calculating time till the "Next Airing:".